neha-nayeem/plotly-challenge/README.md

 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

 Demographics information is dynamically populated based upon  a user-selected test subject ID.
-A bar chart, bubble chart and a bonus gauge chart also updates once the ID is changed.
+A bar chart, bubble chart and a bonus gauge chart also update once the ID is changed.
 Code has been written using Plotly, JavaScript, HTML, CSS, and D3.js.

 All CSS, JS and images required are under the `static` folder.
 The main HTML file `index.html` is in the root folder of the Github repo.